-New York State's public hospitals never turn a patient away.
+New York state’s public hospitals never turn a patient away.
 That’s the mission of RNs everywhere.
 Our public hospitals care for all New Yorkers, and they are the frontline of our defense against infectious diseases, like the COVID-19.